Parenting includes teaching life skills your child needs in adulthood. Find activities and ideas to make learning life skills easy and effective.

 It’s hard to imagine, but our kids will be adults.
 We assume we have time before they really need to buckle down and learn a few things.
 We don’t think about important life skills they need to learn before becoming adults.

 Author and former Dean of Freshman at Stanford, Julie Lythcott-Haims, says many young adults don’t have the skills they should’ve learned throughout childhood.

-All because they don’t have the skills they should’ve learned all these years.
+All because they didn’t have the skills they should’ve learned all these years.

 And this is a problem.
 After all, we can’t coddle our kids for 18 years only to unleash them into the world at the last second.
-And we can’t wait until they’re teens to learn what they should’ve been learning all along.
+We can’t wait until they’re teens to master what they should’ve been learning all along.

 Take, for instance, a scene Lythcott-Haims describes in her book.
 A mom and her son were about to cross the street.
-The mom looked both ways and held her son back when cars approached before finally leading the way.
+She looked both ways and held her son back when cars approached before finally leading the way.

-All well and good, until you realize her son is a teenager and that he had his earphones plugged in, fingers and eyes glued to his smart phone.
+All well and good, until you realize her son is a teenager and that he had his earphones plugged in, fingers and eyes glued to his phone.
 He didn’t even bother to cross the street carefully, relying solely on his mom to do that for him.